 Would You Like to Know More?

 To delve deeper into the findings of our country-specific analyses, click on the links below.
-Alto will be updating these analyses regularly to reflect the ongoing research being conducted on the public digital conversation in each country.
+Additionally, see the extensive media publications that reference Alto’s research here.

 France: France: Digital Public Debate Ahead of EU Parliamentary Elections,